High Performance Racing Electric Ride On Mower Conversion Spotted At TTXGP Final Round

 On Saturday 8th October 2011, whilst attending the final round of the Australian 2011 TTXGP Electric Motorcycle race at Wakefield Park, I spotted in the paddock a high performance racing Electric Ride On Mower Conversion.
 Not only did it look good, it was good.
 It was nicely prepared and ready to race.
 As a spectator to the TTXGP race which was part of the Formula Xtreme series, I did not expect to see an Electric Ride On Mower.
 What is even more interesting is that this is the world’s fastest Electric Ride On Mower with speeds capable of 90km/h which is around 56 mph.

 Just like my Electric Go Kart conversion, there is a lot that can be learned from an Electric Ride On Mower Conversion, with the skills and knowledge transferable to an Electric Car Conversion project.
 Some of the things I learned from this Electric Ride On Mower was that AC electric motors could be rewound so that it did not need 240 volts, but 24 volts instead.
 As I have a couple of AC electric motors sitting at home doing nothing at the moment, I was very keen to learn this fact.
 In fact, one of my Electric Motors is a 240 volt one of similar physical dimensions to this motor.
 This fact is significant because AC Motor Controllers for Electric Car Conversions are expensive for 240 volts, at the time this blog was written.
 When getting the motor rewound, I was told that you need to know exactly what you want before getting it done.
 With this Electric Ride On Mower, the Electric Motor was prepared by Catavolt.
 Yes, the same team that prepared and built the Catavolt Electric Motorcycle that won the 2011 Australian TTXGP Electric Motorcycle Championship.
 The video below demonstrates the power and torque of the Catavolt prepared Electric Motor used to propel the Careda Air Electric Ride On Mower.
-The rear tires could be used to mow the grass, hence no need for cutting blades.
+The rear tires could be used to rip up the grass, hence no need for cutting blades.

 Another thing that was interesting was the location of the Electric Motor.
 The donor vehicle prior to being converted to electric, I believe had the motor in the front.
 After the Electric Conversion, the front is filled with batteries and the Electric Motor is located under the rider’s seat, just above the rear axle.
 Also, the transmission was removed and replaced with a sprocket on the rear axle.